programfiction/programfiction/msbi/msbi.md

 - Sequence is very imp.
 - Avoid installing 2019 version
 - Sql server installation in custom mode with ssis and ssas and ssrs enabled
- - Need to install 2 instalnces if you need tabular and multidimentional.
+ - Need to install 2 instances if you need tabular and multidimensional.

  ##### Project Code SSIS